 In 1987,1 was approached by Steve Bianucci, a young Treasury bond floor trader who was working with Pete Steidlmayer's Market Logic School [Steidlmayer has since left the school] and looking to make the transition from the floor to position trading.
 He wanted to know if NLP could be used to build a working model of a great trader.
-I was
+I was intrigued by his question, and it served as the catalyst for a research process that is still ongoing.

-==== What kind of research? ====
+What kind of research?